smartcontractkit/documentation/docs/Using Randomness/example-contracts.md

 1. On the consumer contracts, run their `requestRandomWords()` functions to request and receive random values.

-1. If you need to remove consumer contracts later, use the `removeConsumer()`.
+1. If you need to remove consumer contracts later, use the `removeConsumer()` function.

 > 🚧 Security Considerations
 >